Naval operations on Lake Garda (1866): Background

 At the outset of the war, the border between Austria and Italy ran down the middle of the lake.
 The Brescia region to the west lay within Italy while Verona and the lands east of the lake were Austrian.
 Austria controlled Riva del Garda at the northern tip of the lake, as well as the important fortress of Peschiera del Garda on the west bank of the River Mincio at its southern end.
-Peschiera was part of the so-called 'Quadrilateral' of strong core Austrian defences, leaving the exposed eastern shore of Lake Garda an area of potential weakness, vulnerable to Italian infiltration.
+Peschiera was part of the so-called 'Quadrilatero' of strong core Austrian defences, leaving the exposed eastern shore of Lake Garda an area of potential weakness, vulnerable to Italian infiltration.
 This might have involved a strike from the north end of the Lake up the valley of the Chiese river to threaten Trento and cut off the supply lines of the Austrian forces in the Veneto.
 It might also have involved a landing of forces behind Peschiera to threaten Verona.
 On the Italian side, the buildup of Austrian naval strength caused concerns about a possible Austrian attack across the lake towards Brescia.